Straight Girl: 2016: seven-year-old season

 Despite expectations that she would be retired to become a broodmare, Straight Girl returned to the track in 2016.
 She made little impact on her seasonal debut as she finished ninth behind Smart Layer in the Grade 2 Hanshin Himba Stakes over 1600 metres on 9 April.
 Five weeks after her run at Hanshin, the seven-year-old mare attempted to win a second Victoria Mile and started a 16.7/1 outsider.
-Mikki Queen (Yusun Himba, Shuka Sho) started favourite in an eighteen-runner field which also included Shonan Pandora, Meisho Mambo, Uliuli, Red Reveur, Let's Go Donki (Oka Sho), Shonan Adela (Hanshin Juvenile Fillies), Smart Layer, Rouge Buck and Queens Ring.
+Mikki Queen (Yushun Himba, Shuka Sho) started favourite in an eighteen-runner field which also included Shonan Pandora, Meisho Mambo, Uliuli, Red Reveur, Let's Go Donki (Oka Sho), Shonan Adela (Hanshin Juvenile Fillies), Smart Layer, Rouge Buck and Queens Ring.
 Tosaki settled the mare in fourth place before moving up on the inside to take the lead soon after the final turn.
 Straight Girl broke clear of her rivals in the closing stages and came home two and a half lengths in front of Mikki Queen, with Shonan Pandora a nose away in third place.
 The winning time of 1:31.5 was a new record for the race.
 Tosaki commented "Her response was terrific and we were very fortunate to find a clear path open right in front of us in the homestretch.
 I felt I didn’t have to use my whip, but with top G1 competition chasing us, I drove her to the finish line just in case".

+Racing form

+Straight Girl had won 11 races with another seven podium finishes out of 31 starts.
+The data available is based on JBIS, netkeiba and HKJC.